-ECON UN3213 INTERMEDIATE Only ECON UN1105 PRINCIPLES OF ECONOMICS may be taken for a grade of Pass/D/Fail, and the student must receive a ECON UN3412 INTRODUCTION grade of P for it to count towards the requirements for the major, concentration, or interdepartmental majors.
+Only ECON UN1105 PRINCIPLES OF ECONOMICS may be taken for a grade of Pass/D/Fail, and the student must receive a

 Only those courses identified in the Economics Department listings in this Bulletin may be taken for elective credit.
 All 3000-level or higher electives offered by the Economics Department have ECON UN3211 INTERMEDIATE MICROECONOMICS and ECON UN3213 INTERMEDIATE MACROECONOMICS as prerequisites.
-However, some
+However, some electives have additional prerequisites and students should ensure that all prerequisites have been completed (see the table of prerequisites printed above).
+Seminars do not count as electives.